crawler-commons/crawler-commons/README.md

 # Installation

-Using Maven
-Add the following dependency to your pom.xml:
+Using Maven, add the following dependency to your pom.xml:
 ~~~xml
 <dependency>
     <groupId>com.github.crawler-commons</groupId>